 The Coca-Cola Example

-Some of the best bottles of Coke I’ve sipped down were made from real sugar, came in a glass bottle, and enjoyed while taking a break in a 3rd world country.
+Some of the best bottles of Coke I’ve sipped down were made from real cane sugar, came in a glass bottle, and were enjoyed while taking a break in a 3rd world country.

 Honduras, Haiti, Vietnam, Costa Rica… I’ve taste tested coca-cola in over ten countries around the world and trust me when I say… a coke is a coke is a coke.